seed-labs/seed-emulator/examples/07-seedsim-misc/README.md

 Instead of compiling all nodes into one set of containers, the `DistributedDocker` compiler compiles nodes into multiple sets of containers.
 Each autonomous system will be in its own set, and each will have its own `docker-compose.yml`.

 This works by making all internet exchange networks overlay network.
-To run the simulation distributed, create a docker swarm, and start the internet exchange container sets on manager nodes.
+To run the emulation distributed, create a docker swarm, and start the internet exchange container sets on manager nodes.
 The rest of the autonomous systems can be started on either worker or manager nodes.

 ### GCP (Google Cloud Platform) Distributed Docker (`GcpDistributedDocker`) compiler